 There had been a couple of rabbit saddles in our freezer for several months, which Hearty had brought home from work.
 He took them out last week and decided to put them to good use.
-This dish is more restaurant-style than what you would typically find on this blog; it’s elegant and beautiful and would not be out of place on the menu of a Michelin star restaurant.
-The cross-section of the stuffed saddle makes it a really eye-catching dish.
+This dish is more restaurant-style than what you would typically find on this blog – it's elegant and beautiful and would not be out of place on the menu of a Michelin star restaurant.
+The carved cross-section of the stuffed rabbit saddle makes it a particularly eye-catching dish.

 - 1 rabbit saddle, de-boned

 - 6 slices parma ham